Lynn Garrison: Mercenary activity

 Operation Tiger Claw (17–20 October 1967) was a military conflict between Nigerian and Biafran military forces.
 On 17 October 1967 Nigerians invaded Calabar led by the "Black Scorpion", Benjamin Adekunle, while the Biafrans were led by Col. Ogbu Ogi, who was responsible for controlling the area between Calabar and Opobo, and Lynn Garrison, a foreign mercenary.
 The Biafrans came under immediate fire from the water and the air.
-For the next two days Biafran stations and military supplies were bombarded by the Nigerian air force.
+For the next two days Biafran stations and military supplies were bombarded by the Nigerian Air Force.
 That same day Lynn Garrison reached Calabar but came under immediate fire by federal troops.
 By 20 October, Garrison's forces withdrew from the battle while Col. Ogi officially surrendered to Gen. Adekunle.
 On 19 May 1968 Port Harcourt was captured.
 With the capture of Enugu, Bonny, Calabar and Port Harcourt, the outside world was left in no doubt of the Federal supremacy in the war.

-During 2017, an American intelligence study investigating light COIN aircraft contacted Garrison regarding the Biafran action."BiafraFallen Heroes: The Heroic Deeds Of Lynn Garrison In Focus."
-Retrieved: 3 June 2018.
+During 2017, an American intelligence study investigating light COIN aircraft contacted Garrison regarding the Biafran action.
 In response, Garrison provided details on his combat experiences in the conflict.
 Each year, on 30 May, the IPOB - Independent People of Biafra - hold the Biafran Annual Remembrance Day; Garrison's role has often been noted.
-The 2018 remembrance activities were marked by publication of articles, one entitled: "Biafra Fallen Heroes: The Heroic Deeds Of Lynn Garrison In Focus"."BiafraFallen Heroes: The Heroic Deeds Of Lynn Garrison In Focus."
-Retrieved: 29 June 2018.
+The 2018 remembrance activities were marked by publication of articles, one entitled: "Biafra Fallen Heroes: The Heroic Deeds Of Lynn Garrison In Focus".

-Later in 1969, Garrison flew in the last military conflict involving propeller-driven fighters (P-51 Mustangs and the Vought F4U Corsairs) during the Football War between El Salvador and Honduras.
+On July 14, 1969, territorial frictions between El Salvador and Honduras became the Football War.
+The preceding months had seen 12 Mustangs ferried into El Salvador by a team which included, Garrison and Chuck Lyford.
+Their associate, Archie Baldocchi, a Beechcraft dealer in El Salvador, Special Assistant to the Chief of the FAS, coordinated their acquisition.
+Garrison flew in the last military conflict involving propeller-driven fighters (P-51 Mustangs and the Vought F4U Corsairs) during the Football War.

 Garrison had owned an ex-French Navy Corsair 133693 which had operated in Vietnam and during the 1956 Suez Crisis, having bought it after its retirement from French service, it was transported to California for him with help from the U.S. Navy.
-During July, 1967, Garrison was photographed over NAS Lemoore in formation with Corsairs of VA-147 before their deployment to Viet Nam.
+During July 1967, Garrison was photographed over NAS Lemoore in formation with Corsairs of VA-147 before their deployment to Viet Nam.